pngme/sample-android-app-kotlin/README.md

 ```

 ### _Step 3_
-Add your SDK `clientKey` to the project.
+Add your SDK Token to the project.
-In the sample app, the `clientKey` is injected via the `local.properties` file.
+In the sample app, the SDK Token is injected via the `local.properties` file.
-*For production applications*, it is highly recommended that developers use a secure method for injecting the `clientKey`.
+*For production applications*, it is highly recommended that developers use a secure method for injecting the SDK Token.
 See here for some recommended methods:
 [How to secure secrets in Android](https://blog.kotlin-academy.com/how-to-secure-secrets-in-android-android-security-01-a345e97c82be).